stasmarkin/sm_td/README.md

 - QMK's caps word support
 - QMK's combo support (partially)
 - QMK's tap dance emulation (make an action after multiple taps in a row and a short pause)

+## Documentation

+There is a [/docs](https://github.com/stasmarkin/sm_td/blob/main/docs/) folder with extensive documentation.

+Also, you may check [my layout](https://github.com/stasmarkin/sm_voyager_keymap) for a real-world example of using this library.

+## Community

+First of all, there are issues and pull requests on this repository.
+You may ask any questions there.

+Then you may join the [SM_TD Discord Channel](https://discord.gg/atuHR39p) for any questions or suggestions.

+Also, you may email me or tag/text me on Reddit (u/stasmarkin) or Discord (stasmarkin).

 ## Roadmap